CaptainCore/docs/docs/guide/cli.md

 ## Overview

-CaptainCore CLI is what powers CaptainCore.
-Only administrators of a CaptainCore instance can run commands directly.
-Regular users will simply use CaptainCore portal powered by WordPress.
+CaptainCore is a command line application for automating WordPress maintenance.
+Only administrators of a CaptainCore instance would run commands directly.
+Regular users will simply use [CaptainCore Manager](https://github.com/CaptainCore/captaincore-manager) installed on a WordPress site.

 ## How site names work